 Try this: Mock up budget plans for predicted, optimistic, and pessimistic futures.

 It’s easy to get wrapped up in revenue and profits when creating budgets, but cash flow is an oft-overlooked metric you should include in your budget.
 Your business cash flow is the accessibility of liquid assets at any point, and mismanaged cash flow can kill your business even if revenue is high.
 Be sure that along with your budget allocations you’re indicating the liquidity of the assets and liabilities.

 Try this: Use a cash flow budget to outline your cash flow for the month or quarter alongside your existing budget.

 9. Try a new a budgeting method

-There are six main budgeting techniques used by business owners to manage finances, and you’re probably using the budgeting process that you’re most familiar or comfortable with.
+There are five main budgeting techniques used by business owners to manage finances, and you’re probably using the budgeting process that you’re most familiar or comfortable with.
 If you want to improve your business budget, you might consider trying a new method to draw up your budget (even if it’s just an exercise).
 Some options include:

 - Activity-based budgeting: Work backward from a desired goal to create a budget to meet it

 - Value proposition budgeting: Assigning budgets based on the returned value of the activity, expense, or department